 “Text messages don’t tell anyone anything Gracie.”

 I successfully concealed a sigh of oncoming exacerbation before responding to her comment.
 “Sorry, I needed time to process some things.”
-I knew her well enough to suppose this explanation would not suffice to move her beyond the subject, nevertheless I clung to the hope that it might.

 “You know that’s what friends are for….to help you process things.”

 “I know…I just wasn’t ready to talk…I wasn’t really sure how to articulate what was going on with me…”

 She pulled her chair closer to mine such that our knees were touching.
 “How is it going though?”

 “It’s…going.
 I honestly don’t know.
 In some ways, I think I should be happy, but I’m not at that place yet…”

 Friend smiled as of one delighted by the discovery of treasure in a place most unexpected.